An Overview Of Motorcycle Laws In Colorado

 What Riders Need to Know about Colorado Motorcycle Laws¹

-- Other laws – Other noteworthy Colorado motorcycle laws that riders should be aware of are as follows (but are not limited to the following):
+Other noteworthy Colorado motorcycle laws that riders should be aware of are — but are not limited to — the following:

 1: According to the Colorado Department of Transportation

-2: According to the National Highway Traffic Safety Administration (NHTSA)
+2: According to a 2014 report from the National Highway Traffic Safety Administration (NHTSA)